 All updates to the Boardwalk data can be accessed through a query and used to support analytics.
 For example, you can compare the current data with a change last week by a particular user.
 You can compare any slice of data against any other slice of data within the Excel or any other reporting environment enabling robust report presentations & analytics.

-When an individual user then makes changes, they "submit" the changes (including structural changes like a new column, added/delete rows assuming they have permissions to do so) back to the Boardwalk server.
+When an individual user makes changes, they "submit" the changes (including structural changes like a new column, added/delete rows assuming they have permissions to do so) back to the Boardwalk server.
 Boardwalk tracks every change to every cell whenever a user submits changes to the Boardwalk Server.
-These changes are captured as versions which can be used for change reports and other analytics.
+These changes are captured as versions which can be used for change reports, other analytics, and to drive smart contract if/then logic.
 When another user then "refreshes" the latest data from Boardwalk, all changes made by any other user will be brought locally into that user's local version.
 A typical version control system is one-to-many whereas Boardwalk is many-to-many.

-Boardwalk leverages the capabilities of Excel for checks and validation such as being able to verify that all required input has been captured or that changes made do not exceed an allowable amount.
-There is another layer of validation that is possible at the server level such as validating part numbers and customer names with an ERP system before allowing updates from the spreadsheet process.
+Boardwalk supports checks and validation such as being able to verify that all required input has been captured or that changes made do not exceed an allowable amount.
+There is another layer of validation that is possible at the server level such as validating part numbers and customer names with an ERP system before allowing updates from process users.

 Web-based spreadsheet applications are just that—web-based.
-You cannot continue to work with your desktop Excel data in conjunction with a web-presentation of the same data.
-To be truly a “collaborative spreadsheet," means you must work across the enterprise and not be constrained to the local spreadsheet or just to a browser spreadsheet.
+You cannot continue to work with your desktop data in conjunction with a web-presentation of the same data.
+To be truly a “collaborative" data environment means you must work across the enterprise and not be constrained to the local spreadsheet or just to a browser spreadsheet.
 With Boardwalk, you have an enterprise-quality database managing the tabular data & formula and the collaboration and consolidation requirements of all the users involved in the collaboration regardless of whether they are working on their desktops in isolation or through a browser-based spreadsheet.
-Boardwalk can be used to extend the Google spreadsheet to include row and column access control, change management, and integration with other applications.
+Boardwalk can be used to extend web-based spreadsheets to include row and column access control, change management, and integration with other applications.
 Contact us to find out how.

-Boardwalk is driven by Excel, which means if you can model your data requirements using a tabular (row-column) environment including business logic, then it will work the same way with Boardwalk.
+Boardwalk is able to leverage Excel logic capabilities, which means if you can model your data requirements using a tabular (row-column) environment including business logic, then it will work the same way with Boardwalk.
 For example, if you want to work with both the booking and ship date, the ship date can be an automatically calculated date based on either a fixed lead-time ratio or it can be specific to each part (unit).
-Any logic model in Excel driven by a formula is easily incorporated into Boardwalk and the unit booking and shipment information can be captured in additional columns (right next to the forecast information or anywhere else in the Excel file).
+Any logic model in Excel driven by a formula is easily incorporated into Boardwalk and the unit booking and shipment information can be captured in additional columns.
 Also, since data entry is governed using cell-level access control, you can set it up such that an individual ship date can be adjusted manually if required.
 All changes are also tracked at the cell level so you can always know who has made what change and why.

-Boardwalk supports two-way collaboration and consolidation which means in addition to rolling up information from field users using Excel, information from the factory, such as backlog, can be integrated and viewed by any authorized users of the spreadsheets.
-Boardwalk can take information from ERP and order management systems and automatically merge this data into the forecasting process seamlessly.
-The same capability used for backlog data is used for actuals, current booked & shipped orders.
+Boardwalk supports two-way collaboration and consolidation which means in addition to rolling up information from process users, information from any other system can be integrated and viewed by any authorized users.
+Boardwalk can take information from ERP and order management systems and automatically merge this data into any process seamlessly.

 Document management and workflow solutions work at the file level.
 Boardwalk provides a cell-level version management solution which is a perfect compliment for content management applications.